-September 2023
+September 2024

-Date Completed: September 2023 Springhill's Behaviour Curriculum
+Date Completed: September 2024

 At Springhill Academy we promote a high standard of behaviour and have a positive ethos where all members of the school community school are valued as individuals.
 We believe in encouraging the development of self-esteem, respect for others and internal discipline through reciprocal respectful relationships.